How should you finance a car in 2025?

 The second option is leasing, a popular choice for buying a new car.
 It is also the most complicated of all the options.
 Instead of paying a large amount upfront, you will pay a certain amount every month for a given period.
 You will be allowed to buy the car at the end of the period.
 Indeed, with leasing, the vehicle does not belong to you.
 It belongs to the bank.

 The third option is to get a car loan from your bank.
 This form of financing is very similar to a mortgage.
-You may have to pay a small downpayment upfront.
+You may have to pay a small down payment upfront.
 Then, every month, you will pay a given amount to repay the loan and pay interest to the bank.
-In that case, the car belongs to you as long as you pay your bills.
+In that case, the car is yours as long as you pay your bills.
 If you default on your payments, the bank can get the car and sell it to make up their loss.

 The last option to finance a car is a margin loan (a Lombard loan).
 This is a loan from your broker, with your portfolio as collateral.
 In that case, you can borrow a certain percentage of your portfolio’s value as cash and buy the car in full with this money.